storj/design-docs/20250828-bucket-eventing-phase-1.md

 - `awsRegion`: will be skipped for Phase 1
   - What does Storj equivalent to the AWS region?
 Is it the placement?
 If it is, we don’t have it available in the objects table, but only in the segments table.
 Is it the satellite?
 - `eventTime`: will be set to the `commit_timestamp` from the change record
-- `eventName`: will be set to one of the supported S3 event type following these rules:
+- `eventName`: will be set to one of the supported S3 event types following these rules:
   - `ObjectCreated:Put` if the change record’s `mod_type` is `INSERT`, and the `status` new value is either `CommittedUnversioned(3)` or `CommittedVersioned(4)`.
-This event type will be also set in those case where it is supposed to have `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` instead as we currently we don’t have an easy way to distinguish between these event type from the change record.
+This event type will also be set in those cases where it is supposed to have `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` instead, as we currently don’t have an easy way to distinguish between these event types from the change record.
   - `ObjectRemoved:DeleteMarkerCreated` if the change record’s `mod_type` is `INSERT`, and the `status` new value is either `DeleteMarkerVersioned(5)` or `DeleteMarkerUnversioned(6)`.
   - `ObjectRemoved:Delete` if the change record’s `mod_type` is `DELETE`, and the `status` old value is either `CommittedUnversioned(3)`, `CommittedVersioned(4)`, `DeleteMarkerVersioned(5)`, or `DeleteMarkerUnversioned(6)`.
-- `userIdentity`: will be skipped as the `objects` table does not keep information who initiated the database transaction
+- `userIdentity`: will be skipped as the `objects` table does not keep information on who initiated the database transaction
 - `requestParameters`: will be skipped as the `objects` table does not keep information for the source IP of the client who initiated the database transaction
 - `requestParameters`: will be skipped as the `objects` table does not keep information for the client request ID and the host that processed the request
 - `s3SchemaVersion`: will be hardcoded to `1.0`